timothyakinyelu/todo-list-with-flask/README.md

 # TODO-LIST
 # A simple task management App written with Flask

-# The app can be run in the following order in your terminal after cloning the app:
+# The app can be run in the following order in your terminal after cloning:
     pipenv install #this is if you are using a virtual environment if not "pip install" export FLASK_APP=app
     export FLASK_DEBUG=True #to allow debugging